 - Pause in reply when the answer should be obvious.
 If I asked you: “Did you rob a bank two years ago?”
 Your reply will be instantaneous: “Of course not!”
 It’s not an ordinary event, you will remember robbing a bank.

 - Verbal/nonverbal disconnect.
 Our bodies are wired to match the verbal and nonverbal responses.
 If you detect the mismatch most likely you are hearing a lie.
 For example, saying how sad you are and smile at the same time.

 - Hand to the mouth or eyes.
 The natural tendency to be truthful will propel a person to cover the eye as if trying not to see the lie, or block the mouth from uttering the untruth.
 If in reply to your question you see the person lifting their hand to mouth or eyes it is a tell they maybe lying.
 Again the tells must be in cluster of at least 2 to be significant.

 - Hands to face/head activity.
-If a person in response to your question lifts the hand to face, ears, hair, head -it is a tell.
+If a person in response to your question lifts the hand to face, ears, hair or head -it is a tell.
 If a person licks or bites his/her lips -it is a tell.
 If you ask a question that produces anxiety, the autonomous nervous system goes to work by draining blood from the head region and hands producing uncomfortable itching, or sensation of being cold.
 Rubbing hands as if trying to warm up is a tell.

 - Grooming activity.
-Another way that people dissipate anxiety is through grooming.
+Another way people dissipate anxiety is through grooming.
 The man may straighten his tie, or adjust his glasses.
 The woman may rearrange her skirt, or adjust her hair.
 If you ask an important question and the person reaches to rearrange the glass of water, pencil, or the cell phone- it is a tell.